-- b) The processing of official documents, such as visas and work permits; - c) The provision of services normally offered to the public, such as mail pick-up and delivery, telecommunications services, and power and water supply; and - d) The provision of services normally provided as required, such as police protection, loading and unloading of cargo, the protection of perishable products or commodities from deterioration, or the scheduling of inspections related to contract performance or transit of goods.
+- a.
+The issuance of a permit, licence, or other document to qualify a person to do business; - b.
+The processing of official documents, such as visas and work permits; - c.
+The provision of services normally offered to the public, such as mail pick-up and delivery, telecommunications services, and power and water supply; and - d.
+The provision of services normally provided as required, such as police protection, loading and unloading of cargo, the protection of perishable products or commodities from deterioration, or the scheduling of inspections related to contract performance or transit of goods.